Summarize this with

 - You want transparent, instantly bookable brand plans, without a sales call or custom quote process

-- You have reached the tipping point where manual moderation no longer scales (300+ comments per day)
+- You have reached the tipping point at which manual moderation no longer scales (300+ comments/day)

-Many teams keep using Swat.io for publishing and add replient.ai for comment and review management.
-The tools are not mutually exclusive.
-However, if you use Swat.io mainly for the inbox and hit its AI limits there, you will find a more targeted replacement in replient.ai.
-The Pillar Guide shows how AI-powered comment moderation works in practice.
+Many teams keep using Swat.io for publishing and add replient.ai for comment and review management, the tools are not mutually exclusive.
+But anyone who is at Swat.io primarily because of the inbox and hits the AI limits there will find replient.ai the more targeted replacement.
+The pillar guide shows how AI-powered comment moderation works in practice.

-Try 14 days for free, no credit card, no sales call.
+Try it free for 14 days, no credit card, no sales call.

 Start for free now →